Sid-352/Overseer/README.md

   2. Click on **"Manual Tweet Fetch"** in the sidebar.
   3. Click the **"Run workflow"** dropdown button.
   4. Enter the Twitter handle you want to check (without the `@`) into the text box.
-  5. Click the green "Run workflow" button.
+  5. Click the "Run workflow" button.